intrntbrn/modalisa/README.md

 Keymaps are organized and represented using hierarchical tree structures.
 Each key is stored as a node in the tree.
 When a character is input, the tree is traversed to find the corresponding key.
-If there no possible successors, the key's function is executed.
+If a node has been found and there are no possible successors (leaf), the key's function is executed.
 Users can also use a specific key (by default, `BackSpace`) to go back a level in the tree.

-The tree structure implements property inheritance, which means that options (`opts`) defined at a higher level in the tree will be inherited by child keys, unless overridden.
+The tree structure implements property inheritance, which means that options (`opts`) defined at a higher level in the tree will be inherited by the successor keys, unless overridden.
 This provides a convenient way to define common options for groups of keys without repeating them for each individual key.

 By default, the keymap is stored in the root tree, which is accessed by pressing the keybind defined in `root_keys` during setup.